jdc-cunningham/bl-monocle-reactjs-pwa/README.md

 **NOTE** the whole right side does not work right now

-There is mobil support (basic responsive design)
+There is mobile support (basic responsive design)

 <img src="./monocle-web-editor.JPG"/>